|life span|| |

 If you like to roam, a Siberian is your best loyal pal.
 You might notice that while on leash or in a harness, he'll lead (he is a sled dog, after all!) so take advantage of this in a controlled way.
 Plot trail runs, carve out new woodland paths, and—by all means—frolic in the snow whenever possible.
 A behavioral trainer can devise a strategy for working with you, him, and even other animals.

 Siberians love their packs, but not all its members.
-Kiffney says they have a high prey drive, and may not be good with small dogs or cats.
+Kiffney says they have a high prey drive, and may not be good with small dogs or family cats.
 Keep your friendly pup engaged at dog parks that cater to larger dogs.

 A standard feature of the Siberian husky is his "self-cleaning" function.
 He's not smelly, and you'll only have to bathe him a few times a year.